Harry Hinsley

-Sir Francis Harry Hinsley, OBE, FBA (26 November 1918 – 16 February 1998) was an English historian and cryptanalyst.
+Sir Francis Harry Hinsley, OBE, FBA (26 November 1918 – 16 February 1998) was an English intelligence officer and historian.
 He worked at Bletchley Park during the Second World War and wrote widely on the history of international relations and British Intelligence during the Second World War.
 He was known as Harry Hinsley.

 Early life

 Hinsley's father worked in the coal department of the Walsall Co-Op.
-His mother Emma Hinsley (née Adey) was a school caretaker, and they lived in Birchills, in the parish of St Andrew's, Walsall.
-Harry was educated at Queen Mary's Grammar School, Walsall, and in 1937 won a scholarship to read history at St. John's College, Cambridge.
+His mother Emma Hinsley (née Adey) was a school caretaker and they lived in Birchills, in the parish of St Andrew's, Walsall.
+Harry was educated at Queen Mary's Grammar School, Walsall and, in 1937, won a scholarship to read history at St. John's College, Cambridge.
 He went on to be awarded a first in part one of the Historical Tripos.

-In August 1939 Hinsley visited his girlfriend in the German city of Koblenz.
+In August 1939, Hinsley visited his girlfriend in the German city of Koblenz.
 Police required him to report to the police station daily.
 However, this requirement was waived following the signing of the German-Soviet Pact.
-A week later Hinsley was advised by police via his girlfriend's parents to get out of Germany by "tomorrow at the latest".
+A week later, Hinsley was advised by police via his girlfriend's parents to get out of Germany by "tomorrow at the latest".
 This enabled him to cross the Franco-German border before it was closed.
 He made the crossing at the bridge between Kehl and Strasbourg.
 Stripped of his Reichsmarks by German border guards without francs or sterling in exchange, Hinsley was left penniless.
 This led to his sleeping on a park bench in France.
 Hinsley hitch-hiked to Switzerland from where he returned to the United Kingdom.
 He made his return just before Britain declared war on Germany.
 In October 1939, while still at St. John's, he was summoned to an interview with Alastair Denniston, head of the Government Code and Cypher School (GC&CS), and was thereby recruited to Bletchley Park's naval section in Hut 4.
 He abandoned his degree course and thereafter never completed it.